benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 ## Decimal currency

-It's fairly well known that it's a [bad idea](https://stackoverflow.com/a/3730040/68707) to use binary floating point to store and manipulate currency values -- you can't store decimal fractions (cents) precisely, and errors accumuluate as you operate on those values.
+It's fairly well known that it's a [bad idea](https://stackoverflow.com/a/3730040/68707) to use binary floating point to store and manipulate currency values -- you can't store decimal fractions (cents) precisely, and errors accumulate as you operate on those values.

 To fix this, I've simply changed the `Album.Price` field from `float64` to `int`, so it can store integer cents precisely.
 This is one common way of accurately storing currency values.
 Another would be to use a decimal math library, such as [shopspring/decimal](https://github.com/shopspring/decimal).